 Document Number: To be assigned.

-Document Type: Pink Book
+Document Type: Red Book + Pink Books

 Description of Document: The new blue book is going to provide an optional slicer, that can be adopted by 131.0-B (TM coding and synch), 131.2-B (SCCC), 131.3-B (DVB-S2), and 142.0-B (optical coding & synch).

+The current 131.0-B, 131.2-B, 131.3-B, and 142.0-B will need to be updated to remove some current text and add the reference to this new document.
+Similarly the current data link protocol documents (TC, TM, AOS, and USLP) will need to be reviewed and updated to reflect that the frame data length may be selected based of data handling requirements and separate from the limitations of the C&S codeblock sizes.

 Applicable Patents: -